-Housing Revenue Account Arrears At 31 March 2019, the Council had a balance of rent debtors for £3.45m.
-A review of significant balances suggested that an impairment of doubtful debts of 48% future years.
+Housing Revenue Account Arrears

+At 31 March 2020, the Council had a balance of rent debtors for £4.3m.
+A review of significant balances suggested that an impairment of doubtful debts of 42% (£1.79m) was appropriate.
+However, it is not certain that such an allowance will be sufficient in future years.
-(£1.65m) was appropriate.

-However, it is not certain that such an allowance will be sufficient in

-If collection rates were to deteriorate by 20%, doubtful debts would require an additional £0.330m to set aside as an allowance.
+If collection rates were to deteriorate by 20%, doubtful debts would require an additional £0.34m to set aside as an allowance.